Alexandria Ocasio-Cortez Thinks Straight Pride Parade Should Be Renamed ‘I-Struggle-With-Masculinity’ Parade

 — John Atwater (@AtwaterWCVB) August 31, 2019

 As CNN noted, the Straight Pride Parade was met with scores of counterprotesters, with some saying that the event was attempting to mock LGBT pride parades that took place over the course of the month of June in the 50th anniversary celebration of Pride Month.
-There were clashes between the two groups at the event this weekend, with local EMS officials telling CNN that nine people were transported to local hospital.
+There were clashes between the two groups at the event this weekend, with local EMS officials telling CNN that nine people were transported to local hospitals.

-The Boston Straight Pride Parade was part of a series of other similar ones held across the country, which all came under criticism from opponents who called them a front to criticize the LGBT community.
+The Boston Straight Pride Parade was part of a series of similar events held across the country, which all came under criticism from opponents who called them a front to criticize the LGBT community.
 One event planned for Modesto, California, gained national attention after one of the organizers spoke in support of the event at a city council meeting and appeared to accidentally call the organizers a “peaceful racist group.”
 As CNN noted, the crowd in attendance at the meeting erupted in laughter at the admission, including one member of the city council.
 The event ended up being canceled after city leaders denied the organizers a permit.